NHS IMAS Lozenge

 Preparation of this accessibility statement

 This statement was prepared on 21st June 2021.
-It was last reviewed on 18th Septemeber 2023.
+It was last reviewed on 30th June 2025.

 We used this approach to deciding on a sample of pages to test:

-• Always include the homepage
+• Always included the homepage.